Suggested Audio Jukebox:

 #11 Sigourney Weaver

 Some may be surprised that Sigourney narrowly misses out on a top ten spot and that is down to personal preference I’m afraid.
-At 5′ 11′ she is a little too domineering for my liking and any woman who can stand by my side and make me look like Warwick Davis just freaks me out a tad too much to be considered alluring.
-But that is not to say that I wasn’t right alongside that xenomorph as she slid into her space suit back on the Nostromo.
-Horror has never been Weaver’s true calling despite her recurring role as Ellen Ripley although she did pop up recently in Cabin in The Woods for a wonderful late cameo.
+At 5’11’ she is a little too domineering for my liking and any woman who can stand by my side in heels and make me look like Warwick Davis just freaks me out a tad too much to be considered alluring.
+But that is not to say that I wasn’t right alongside that pervy xenomorph as she slid into her space suit back on the Nostromo.
+Horror has never been Weaver’s true calling despite her recurring role as Ellen Ripley, although she did pop up recently in Cabin in The Woods for a rather delightful late cameo.
 However, Ripley has gone on to become one of the most iconic female characters in cinematic history and she definitely led the late-seventies charge, along with Jamie-Lee Curtis, celebrating women in film in the process.
-By the way, you can see why Charles Dance wanted a go in Alien 3 as a life-sentence of perpetually witnessing Brian Glover bending down to pick up the soap-on-the-rope was punishment enough for his crimes.
-He was shafted directly post-coitus but the xenomorph preferred to go in dry.
+One more thing, you can see why Charles Dance wanted to ride the Ripley Express in Alien³, as a life-sentence of perpetually witnessing Brian Glover bending down to pick up the soap-on-the-rope was punishment enough for his crimes.
+He was shafted directly post-coitus but the xenomorph preferred to go in dry, I hear.

 #10 Barbara Crampton

-Barbara’s career spans six individual decades although it was her output in the late eighties and, specifically, her turn as Megan Halsey in Re-Animator and Dr. Katherine McMichaels in From Beyond that put her squarely on horror fans’ radars.
+Barbara’s career spans six individual decades although it was her output in the late eighties, and specifically, her turns as Megan Halsey in Re-Animator and Dr. Katherine McMichaels in From Beyond that put her squarely on horror fans’ radars.
 In the former, she was forced to endure a sound slathering from David Gale’s disembodied head and, the latter saw her decked in S&M gear as Dr. Edward Pretorius attempted to cop a handful.
-Crampton has popped up on numerous occasions, from low-rent classics such as Chopping Mall and Trancers II to new-age big-hitters You’re Next and Rob Zombie’s underrated The Lords of Salem.
+Crampton has popped up on numerous occasions, from low-rent classics such as Chopping Mall and Trancers II, to new-age big-hitters, You’re Next and Rob Zombie’s grossly underrated pagan nightmare, The Lords of Salem.
 If Barbara was laid out naked on a metal gurney and the only way to grab myself a lick was to lop off my own top box, then I’d be donating my bow ties to science before you could say “fancy some head?”

 #9 Sheri Moon-Zombie